FixedPointIO/Artemis/README.md

 - Clone or download this repository.
 - Open the Jupyter workbook and explore the features directly.

+## Intelligent optimization

+In the landscape of automatic optimization, challenges emerge from the diverse requirements of real-world problems.
+These requirements range from the intricacies of problem models to the computational resources at hand.
+Addressing these challenges requires algorithm selection wizards—tools that are versatile, robust, and adept at selecting the most effective algorithm for a specific problem instance.

+The creation of a competitive algorithm selection wizard is a daunting task.
+It necessitates not only defining the rules for algorithm selection but also configuring the parameters of the selectable algorithms—a challenge in its own right.
+While automated wizards have been crafted for specific domains like SAT problems, many algorithm selection tools, especially those designed for broader applications, are hand-crafted.

+Among these, \textbf{NGOpt} stands out as a paragon of hand-crafted excellence.
+Integrated within the \textit{Nevergrad} optimization platform, NGOpt is a product of meticulous research and iterative refinement.
+Its design was informed by a thorough evaluation of the performance of numerous optimizers across diverse benchmark suites.
+Based on these insights, hand-crafted rules were devised to strategically select the best optimizer tailored to specific problem features.

+The evolution of NGOpt involved iterative enhancements.
+Over time, certain rules were refined, and specific optimizers were replaced to enhance performance.
+This rigorous and iterative process birthed a sophisticated algorithm selection wizard.
+The resultant NGOpt not only embodies the complexity of its design process but also showcases superior performance.
+When pitted against renowned standalone optimizers across various benchmark suites, NGOpt consistently emerges as a top performer.

+For ARTEMIS, the integration of NGOpt means access to a tool that is not just versatile but also empirically validated.
+By leveraging NGOpt's capabilities, ARTEMIS ensures that its optimization processes are always aligned with the best available strategies, guaranteeing optimal outcomes across diverse forestry challenges.

 ## License & Copyright

 This software is proprietary and owned by Climate Impact Partners.
 Developed by FixedPoint IO Ltd.